suvadeep2001/blog-app/README.md

-#  Blog Application
+#  Book Store Application

-This is a Blog Application with CRUD and Authentication Functionalities.
+This is a Book Store Application with CRUD and Authentication Functionalities.

 CRUD : CREATE, READ(SHOW), UPDATE & DELETE

 Authentication with Passport.js

 ## Tech Stack Used